Talking with kids about COVID-19

 Dr. Robert Peyton, a psychologist with SSM Health, offers other recommendations.
 In talking to kids, Peyton said to try to convey the seriousness of the situation without sounding panicked or worried.
 With all age groups, parents need to be calm, but they also should be careful not to joke around about it either, said Peyton.

-If talking to kids under the age of six, Peyton said they need assurances that things are okay and that there’s a reason for all of the precautions.
+If talking to kids under the age of 6, Peyton said they need assurances that things are okay and that there’s a reason for all of the precautions.

 “You can say that while you’re safe and mommy and daddy are safe, you’re doing all of this for the sick and for grandma and grandpa to keep them safe,” said Peyton.

-Those in the age group of six to teenager often have realistic fears, but sometimes blow them way out of proportion, said Peyton.
+Those in the age group of 6 to teenager often have realistic fears, but sometimes blow them way out of proportion, said Peyton.

 “They’re at the age where kids do fire drills and are freaked out that their house is going to catch fire,” said Peyton.
 Saying the odds are high of them being okay even if they get it is a good idea, according to Peyton.